top of page

 I’ll look on line, in magazines, I’ll buy a stunning dress

-I’ll need to go out shopping, there’s so much I need to do
+I’ll need to go out shopping, so much I need to do

 I’ll wait until I feel inspired, I won’t go out today